-The swingarm pivots must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.
+The swingarm pivots must be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.

 Recommended lubricant: Lithium-soap-based grease

 Lubricating the upper and lower arm pivots

 The upper and lower arm pivots must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.